Museum (2018 film): Plot

-Bosco is unwilling to help at first, but eventually relents and offers to connect them with a rich American collector named Mr. Graves (Simon Russell Beale).
+Bosco is unwilling to help at first, but eventually relents and offers to connect them with a rich British collector named Mr. Graves (Simon Russell Beale).
 The three of them meet Mr. Graves in Acapulco and try to sell the pieces for one million dollars.
 After seeing the artifacts, Mr. Graves calls out Juan and Benjamin as amateurs and refuses to buy the pieces, deeming them unsellable.
 They leave, and Juan and Benjamin have a big fight in the car.
 Benjamin leaves on foot.

 Juan then goes alone to look for another fence named Pepe Soto.
 He goes to a bar that is supposed to be owned by Soto called Heaven's Gates where he recognizes one of the dancers, Eugenia, also known as Scherezada, a former film star.
 He then gets in a fight defending her from some rowdy bar patrons and learns from her that Pepe Soto is dead.
-He spends the evening drinking, partying, and doing drugs with Eugenia, waking up on beach, hungover and alone.
+He spends the evening drinking, partying, and doing drugs with Eugenia, waking up on a beach, hungover and alone.

 He leaves and reunites with Benjamin, who is watching cliff divers from a restaurant balcony.
 We learn that Benjamin's father died, and the two of them appear to make up.
 We then see Juan returning home to pick up some sentimental items and say goodbye to his parents.
 He confesses to the crime to them.
 His parents are devastated, but his father then takes him and Benjamin back to the museum to return the artifacts.

 Benjamin leaves two bags, presumably with the artifacts, in the coat check.
 Juan, separates from Benjamin to place one of the artifacts, the jade mask of Pakal, on its case.
 Because of this, he is spotted by a guard and apprehended.
 Benjamin appears to get away.